M2neko/Due_Tonight/README.md

 * For basic physics we used Rigidbody2D like the exercise 1 did which could provide us basic physics like the gravity, and we set the z rotation to be frozen, and because we are using add force to simulate the jump of the player, we can just modify the mass and gravity scale in Rigidbody2D which could directly change the ratio that player jump and the time they return to ground.

-* We also keep the projectiles and other ability that player generate be on the top layer which will avoid it be covered by either the background or the player
+* We also keep the projectiles and other ability that player generate be on the top layer which will avoid it be covered by either the background or the player.

 ![rigidbody](rigidbody2d.png)